 More than 30 years ago, Reid Buckley got the notion to use his experience as a professional speaker, writer, and debater to help corporate executives.

-As a student at Yale, Reid led a championship debate team.
-The younger brother of William F. Buckley, Jr., he shared the family passion for politics, writing, and spirited discussion.
+As a student at Yale, Reid led a championship debate team--and fine-tuned his knowledge of rhetoric and skills as an orator in the process.
 Reid was already a successful novelist and popular speaker on the lecture circuit when he moved from Spain back to Camden and opened The Buckley School.